-- Fekola Mine: The Fekola Mine continues to develop and implement a full HSE management system that complies with all local and national regulatory requirements as well as corporate HSE Management Systems and Performance Standards requirements on health, safety, environment and biodiversity.
-The external audit program of our Management System and Performance Standards was suspended in 2020 due to COVID-19; however, the site continued to improve management system processes and the audit program is scheduled to resume in 2021. - Masbate Gold Project: The Masbate Gold Project maintains an HSE management system based on our HSE Management System and Performance Standards.
-In addition, the Masbate Gold Project maintains ISO 14001 certification (to ISO 14001:2015) and evaluates its management of cyanide in relation to the International Cyanide Management Code.
-The HSE management system and HSE performance is audited by independent experts.
-This external audit program was temporarily suspended in 2020 due to COVID-19, however the site continued to improve management system processes and the audit program is scheduled to resume in 2021. - Otjikoto Mine: The Otjikoto Mine continues to develop and implement a full HSE management system in compliance with local and national regulatory requirements as well as corporate HSE Management System and Performance Standards requirements on health, safety, environment and biodiversity.
-The HSE management system and performance includes annual auditing of the Otjikoto Mine by independent experts.
-This external audit program was temporarily suspended in 2020 due to COVID-19, however the site continued to improve management system processes and the audit program is scheduled to resume in 2021. - Gramalote Project: The Gramalote Project is in the development stage of the mine lifecycle, however, it also maintains a full HSE and social management system.
-The Gramalote Project is in the process of adapting its systems to our Policies and Standards (following our transition to operational manager in 2020).
-The Gramalote Project maintains ISO 45001 certification for its social management system.
-The Gramalote Project will implement an external audit program of its HSE and social management systems and performance as it progresses into construction and operations. - Regional Exploration Projects: Regional exploration projects adhere to the same HSE and social responsibility policies as the rest of our projects, and apply specific standards, procedures, and processes as are relevant and applicable to each site. - Reclamation and Care and Maintenance Sites: Reclamation and care and maintenance sites adhere to the same HSE and social responsibility policies as the rest of our projects, and apply specific standards, procedures, and processes as are relevant and applicable to each site.
+- Fekola Mine: The Fekola Mine maintains an HSE management system based on our HSE Management System and Performance Standards, which is audited regularly by independent experts.
+Following a suspension in 2020 due to COVID-19 travel restrictions, the external audit program of the HSE management system at the Fekola Mine was completed in the fourth quarter of 2021.
+The results of the external audit confirm that the Fekola Mine has improved its HSE management system and performance standard processes, but further development is required.
+Improvement plans based on auditor recommendations for standards not meeting requirements are being developed for implementation in 2022. - Masbate Gold Project: The Masbate Gold Project maintains an HSE management system based on our HSE Management System and Performance Standards, which is audited biannually by independent experts.
+The Masbate Gold Project recently completed the recertification audit by SGS Philippines, Inc. and was able to maintain its ISO 14001:2015 certification.
+The external audit program has been temporarily suspended since 2020 due to COVID-19 travel restrictions, which continued into 2021.
+As a result, we have conducted internal reviews at the Masbate Gold Project to ensure their management system processes remain robust.
+We expect the external audit will be conducted shortly after the Philippine Government reinstates foreign travel into the country. - Otjikoto Mine: The Otjikoto Mine maintains an HSE management system based on our HSE Management System and Performance Standards, which is audited annually by independent experts.
+Following a suspension in 2021 due to COVID-19 travel restrictions, the external audit program of the HSE management system at the Otjikoto Mine was completed in the fourth quarter of 2021.
+The results of the external audit confirm that the Otjikoto Mine has improved its HSE management system and performance standard processes and now maintains safety systems and processes in alignment with our standards.
+Improvement plans based on auditor recommendations for standards needing further improvement and/or refinement are being developed for implementation in 2022. - Gramalote Project: The Gramalote Project remains in the development stage of the mine lifecycle, but also maintains a comprehensive HSE and social management system.
+The Gramalote Project continues the process of adapting its systems to our HSE Management System and Performance Standards (following our transition to operational manager in 2020).
+The Gramalote Project maintains ISO 45001 certification for its occupational health and safety management system.
+The Gramalote Project will implement an external audit program of its HSE and social management systems and performance as it progresses into construction and operations. - Regional Exploration Projects: Regional exploration projects adhere to the same HSE Management System and Performance Standards as the rest of our projects, and apply specific standards, procedures, and processes as are relevant and applicable to each site. - Reclamation and Care and Maintenance Sites: Reclamation and care and maintenance sites adhere to the same HSE Management System and Performance Standards as the rest of our projects, and apply specific standards, procedures, and processes as are relevant and applicable to each site.

 In addition, we work with occupational health, safety, and environmental regulatory agencies to ensure that the performance of our operations is at a level that is acceptable to regulatory authorities.
-We have adopted occupational health and safety policies designed to ensure the protection and promotion of the safety, human health, and welfare of our employees.
+We have adopted occupational health and safety policies designed to ensure the protection and promotion of the safety, human health and welfare of our employees.
 We encourage open dialogue and have prepared procedures for responding to concerns of all entities with respect to HSE issues.